SavSamoylov/LIRI/readme.md

 ```

 ## Examples

 ### Example 1 (my-tweets)

-Will fetch my last 20 tweets.
-I might expand this to fetch the last 20 tweets of any twitter user.
+Will fetch the last 20 tweets of the user-name provided.
+By default will fetch my Tweets.

 Input: